 She smiled.
 “I love you too,” she murmured.
 Then, they were kissing again.
 She tugged at his shirt and he released her to pull it over his head.
 His jeans followed.
 Her fingers moved eagerly over his bare skin and she felt him ease her gently down on to the sand which felt soft and cushiony against her back.
 They made love right there on the beach and in the following Spring they got married.
 Laurence was the best man.

-The first thing, Aiden and Laila did the next morning when they returned from their honeymoon in Bermuda was to go to the beach to watch the sunrise.
+The first thing, Aiden and Laila did the following morning after they returned from their honeymoon in Bermuda was to go to the beach to watch the sunrise.
 They stood there at the water’s edge, the water swirling about their ankles, arms around each other watching the sun as it rose slowly in the sky.
 He turned to her and murmured huskily, “This is why I bought a house on the beach.
 I want to stand here and watch the sunrise with you every morning for the rest of our lives.”

 She smiled at him, her heart in her eyes.
 “What a beautiful thing to say,” she said.
 “It reminds me of a quote I once read.
 It went something like this, ‘Someday, you will find the one who will watch every sunrise with you until the sunset of your life.’”